AlgyJr/ios_guides/UITableView-Guide.md

 ![Creating a Prototype Cell](http://i.imgur.com/nMFup96.gif)

-Once you are satisfied with the design of your cell, you must create custom class and associate it with your UI template.
+Once you are satisfied with the design of your cell, you must create a custom class and associate it with your UI template.
 Select `File -> New -> File... -> iOS -> Source -> Cocoa Touch Class`.
 Create your class as a subclass of `UITableViewCell`.
 You must now associate your class with your prototype cell.